BSMamba: Brightness and Semantic Modeling for Long-Range Interaction in Low-Light Image Enhancement: Experiments

+\textbf{Limitations:} As observed in Fig.~\ref{fig:small}, our visual comparisons with current SOTA Mamba-based methods on paired datasets show that while we achieve favorable color and detail in the first two rows, we still encounter exposure issues in the third row.
+This insight motivates us to address the challenge of suppressing exposure artifacts while ensuring color semantic and brightness recovery in future work.

-In this paper, we propose BSMamba, a novel visual Mamba architecture designed to overcome the fundamental limitations of existing LLIE methods.
-By introducing the Brightness Mamba and Semantic Mamba, our approach redefines the label interaction paradigm based on brightness and semantic similarity, enabling effective long-range modeling of causally related labels while maintaining spatial and contextual consistency.
-Furthermore, BSMamba provides new insights and inspiration for future research.
-In the future, we plan to explore more generalized scanning strategies for brightness and semantic Mamba, or develop task-specific customized scanning strategies tailored to specific downstream tasks, aiming to guide and enhance the performance of related tasks.
+\textbf{Conclusion:} In this paper, we introduced BSMamba, a novel visual Mamba architecture aimed at overcoming the fundamental limitations of LLIE.
+By incorporating brightness and semantic Mamba, our approach redefines the label interaction paradigm based on brightness and semantic similarity, enabling effective long-range modeling of causally related labels.
+In the future, we plan to explore generalized scanning strategies or develop customized scanning techniques tailored for specific downstream tasks to enhance performance.